Understand and Prevent Whooping Cough

 When the disease progresses to more severe stages, it leads to numerous rapid coughs followed by a high-pitched “whoop” sound.

 Young babies might not make the classic ‘whoop’ sound, and sometimes, their coughing can be followed by brief periods when they stop breathing.
-After this phase, the coughing episodes become less frequent and less severe, and the baby gradually gets better (this can take up to three months).
+After this phase, coughing episodes become less frequent and less severe, and the baby gradually improves (this can take up to 3 months).

 The disease can be most severe in unvaccinated infants, posing a risk of serious complications such as pneumonia, encephalopathy, seizures, and even death.
 In adults and older children, it may lead to temporary breathing difficulties, broken ribs, rectal prolapse, and hernias.